There are three really good reasons to track expenses daily:

 You’ll know exactly where your money is going every month—so you can cut spending where it’s getting out of hand.

 Sorting receipts is no fun.
 But the right expense tracker simplifies the process down to a minute or two each day.
-So in the name of money mastery, we’ve assembled a list of our favourite expense trackers to get you tracking.
+So in the name of money mastery, we’ve assembled a list of the best business expense trackers for you to track your expenses online (and if you’re more of an offline type, the last one’s for you).

-A well-known free option for personal money management, Mint is also a simple tool for smaller businesses to track where money is going.
+A well-known personal expense tracker, Mint is also a simple tool for smaller businesses to track where money is going.
 It lets you create budgets and goals within the app, and track your credit score.
 You can access all of this data through an easy-to-read dashboard, so you know your standing at any time.

 Make it even easier: set up alerts for bill reminders, large purchases and more, so you’re really in the loop with your finances.